The Vaccines That Complement Your Cat's Core Vaccination Program

 Chlamydia felis infection progression

-Chlamydia felis has to enter the epithelial cells to find the substances it needs to replicate.
+Chlamydia felis has to enter its host's epithelial cells to find the substances it needs to replicate.

 The bacterium comes in 2 different forms:

 - The elementary body is 0.2 to 0.6 microns long.
 It is the infectious form, the one that can be transmitted from a cat to another and freely floats in the blood stream and in lymphatic systems.